Find what you are looking for

 - BHC Manifesto 2024

-Lobbying and political activity
+3. Lobbying and political activity

 The Society represents equestrians nationally about public rights of way and access.
-This means engagement with government business through various stakeholder groups and bodies such as Natural England and Natural Resources Wales, Forestry England and highways agencies.
+This means engagement with government through stakeholder groups and bodies such as Natural England and Natural Resources Wales, Forestry England and highways agencies.
 It includes lobbying ministers where appropriate and asking for questions in Parliament.

 Letters to Ministers & Stakeholders